Ganosista/software-technology/README.md

 # software-technology
-this is the readme file for the course sodtware technology
+this is the readme file for the course software technology